guimontico/DataSicenceProjects/StackOverflowSurveyEDA/README.md

 ## Results<a name="results"></a>

-the study of this case is in the [Medium blogpost](https://medium.com/@guilhermebmontico/what-makes-you-earn-more-in-your-developer-career-e4dd3cd53ce7)
+the study of this case is in the [Medium blog post](https://medium.com/@guilhermebmontico/what-makes-you-earn-more-in-your-developer-career-e4dd3cd53ce7)

-In this study we find that high salary does not imply job satisfaction.
+In this study, we find that a high salary does not imply job satisfaction.
 People with a high degree of study as a Doctorate have the highest average salary.
 It doesn't have great precision in predicting what it takes to join any major company in the world